OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

 PCI Passthrough
 --------------------------------------------------------------------------------

 The scheduling process is slightly modified when a pinned VM includes PCI passthrough devices.
-In this case the NUMA nodes where the PCI devices are attached to are prioritized to pin the VM vCPUs and memory to speed-up I/O operations.
+In this case, the NUMA nodes where the PCI devices are attached are prioritized to pin the VM vCPUs and memory to speed up I/O operations.
 No additional configuration is needed.

 Using Hugepages
 ================================================================================

-To enable the use of hugepages for the memory allocation of the VM just add the desired page size in the ``TOPOLOGY`` attribute, the size must be expressed in megabytes.
+To enable the use of hugepages for the memory allocation of the VM just add the desired page size in the ``TOPOLOGY`` attribute.
+The size must be expressed in megabytes.
 For example to use 2M hugepages use:

 .. code::

 	TOPOLOGY = [ HUGEPAGE_SIZE = 2 ]

-OpenNebula will look for a host with enough free pages of the requested size to allocate the VM.
+OpenNebula will look for a Host with enough free pages of the requested size to allocate the VM.
 The resources of each virtual node will be placed as close as possible to the node providing the hugepages.

 Summary of Virtual Topology Attributes
 ================================================================================